-- (15) Appoint the chair and members of conference committees pursuant to Rule 16; - Establish final dates for action on legislation.
+(15) Appoint the chair and members of conference committees pursuant to Rule 16;

+- (16) Establish final dates for action on legislation.
 These shall include the final date for introducing bills pursuant to Rule 33.4, the final date for third reading of House bills, the final date for third reading of Senate bills, the final date for approving conference committee agreements and drafts of bills, the final date for final reading of the General Appropriations Bill, and the final date for final reading of the Supplemental Appropriations Bill.
 The Speaker shall coordinate with the President of the Senate to establish these final dates within seven days after the opening of the legislative session; - (17) Notify members of the names of individuals nominated for or appointed to a task force, commission, working group, or similar position requiring the Speaker to nominate individuals for such a position.
 The Speaker shall not less than annually publish a list of those individuals nominated or appointed; and - (18) Perform other duties required by law or these Rules. - 2.2.
 To facilitate House floor proceedings, the Speaker may establish dates for a consent calendar consisting of all third and/or final reading bills that have not been selected for debate by any member.
 Said bills shall be considered without debate, but members shall be permitted to insert into the House Journal written remarks in support of or in opposition to the measure, consistent with the usual practices of the House.
-If a consent calendar is established pursuant to this rule, the Speaker shall set the deadlines for members to communicate to the Clerk their intention to debate calendared bills. - 2.3.
-The Speaker after giving all members at least 15 days prior written notice may authorize legal action on behalf of the House and shall notify members of non-confidential legal action taken on behalf of the House.
+If a consent calendar is established pursuant to this rule, the Speaker shall set the deadlines for members to communicate to the Chief Clerk their intention to debate calendared bills. - 2.3.
+The Speaker after giving all members at least 15 days prior written notice may authorize legal action on behalf of the House and shall notify members of non-confidential legal action taken on behalf of the House, provided no other external legal actions affecting the Legislature's interest shall necessitate more expedient action by the House.
 The Speaker shall not less than annually report the status of each legal action and disclose expenditures and costs to the members.